pulumi/docs/pulumi-hugo/themes/default/content/resources/from-zero-to-production-in-kubernetes/index.md

 ---
 # Name of the webinar.
-title: "From Zero to Production in Kubernetes"
+title: From Zero to Production in Kubernetes
-meta_desc: "Explore how to leverage the power of Python with Pulumi, an infrastructure as code platform to define and manage your Kubernetes deployments."
+meta_desc: Explore how to leverage the power of Python with Pulumi, an infrastructure as code platform to define and manage your Kubernetes deployments.
 meta_image: "/images/resources/zero-production-kubernetes.png"

 # A featured webinar will display first in the list.